-Contact the group by writing to: The Secretary, German Research Group, Genealogical Society of Queensland, PO Box 1467, Carindale, QLD 4152 or email firstname.lastname@example.org
+Contact the group by emailing firstname.lastname@example.org or write to: German Research Group, Genealogical Society of Queensland, PO Box 1467, Carindale, QLD 4152

 The Scandinavian Interest Groups aims to provide assistance to members researching their Swedish, Danish, Norwegian, Finnish or Icelandic ancestors.

 Meetings are held on the third Sunday of the odd months of the year, unless otherwise advertised.
 See the Events Calendar for further details.
 The Resource Centre opens at 12.30pm and closes at 2.30pm.
 The meetings usually commence at 12.30pm and take the form of discussions or guest speakers about Scandinavian research, migration or customs.

 The group is believed to be the only Scandinavian Interest Group operating in Australia.